-Attached is guidance for key delivery partners in the 2015/16 student finance implementation project: 'Grants for Dependants' (excluding Disabled Students' Allowances).
+Attached is guidance for key delivery partners in Academic Year 2016/17 for 'Grants for Dependants' (excluding Disabled Students' Allowances).

-References to the Regulations have been updated to refer to the Education (Student Support) (Wales) Regulations 2015.
-The 2015 Regulations come into force in February 2015, The Regulations may be subject to further amendment.
+References to the Regulations have been updated to refer to the Education (Student Support) (Wales) Regulations 2015 as amended.
+The 2016 Amendment Regulations are scheduled to come into force in February 2016.
+The Regulations may be subject to further amendment.
+Amended Regulations quick references can be found from Annex 2 in this guidance.